DiscoverMeteor/DiscoverMeteor_It/README.md

-This is an outline of [Discover Meteor](http://discovermeteor.com).
+This is a partial translation of [Discover Meteor](http://discovermeteor.com) for the Italian language.

+See it live at: http://it.discovermeteor.com/